Description:

 • Help facilitate Know Your Rights workshops with the goal of empowering and educating CHNY youth

-• Assist with creation and management of legal-related events, as needed
+• Assist with the creation and management of legal-related events, as needed

 • Coordinate with social workers, case managers, mental health professionals, and other resources to provide wraparound services for CHNY youth